| Welcome to New Zealand Government

 people can use to register for services or grants or to meet compliance

+requirements.
 The New Zealand vision for electronic government envisages reinventing

+government through the use of information technology.
 In the past, government services have been delivered mainly through

 departmental or agency offices.
 But changes in population patterns